alexparlett/simple-rules/README.md

 This is exactly what Simple Rules does, it provides the `Rule` abstraction to create rules with conditions and actions, and the `RulesEngine` API that runs through a set of rules to evaluate conditions and execute actions.

+This is built off the fantastic work of [Easy Rules](https://github.com/j-easy/easy-rules) by Mahmoud Ben Hassine and forked to define differences in the api and bring out of maintenance mode.

 ## Core features